China facing pressure on trade and geopolitics with Donald Trump in power

 While Mr Trump and his team has probably not finalised the path it will take in its policy towards China, they probably want to expand exports to China and move some of their factories in China back to the US.

+He has also questioned the US' long-standing one-China policy in which it recognises Beijing as the sole government of China.
+The policy had underpinned Sino-US relations since Washington switched diplomatic ties from Taiwan to China in 1979.

+Mr Trump said in an interview shortly after his election: "I don't know why we have to be bound by a one-China policy unless we make a deal with China having to do with other things, including trade."

-Mr Trump has not talked about universal values or geopolitics in his inaugural address "and perhaps his interest is not here", it noted.
+Mr Trump has not talked about universal values or geopolitics in his inaugural address "and perhaps his interest is not here", the Global Times editorial noted.

 But this does not mean that the new US administration will not increase pressure on China in these areas.

-And if he wants to pressure China to make concessions, "it cannot be ruled out that he will use various means without scruples".
+And if he wants to pressure China to make concessions, "it cannot be ruled out that he will use various means without scruples", said the editorial.

-Chinese netizens reacted with vigour to a piece on the Hong Kong-based ifeng.com website on Mr Trump's likely policy towards China.

-One from Daqing in northeastern Heilongjiang province said: "I hope for China to be strong."
+The official Xinhua news agency, in a commentary before noon, however, downplayed possible confrontation between the two countries, saying they "enjoy more room for cooperation than ever before".

+While noting that Mr Trump's intention was to wheel and deal for better gains, it said "he will soon realise that leaders of the two countries must use more mature and effective ways to communicate than trading barbs via Twitter".